Alex Carrasquel

-Alejandro Eloy Carrasquel Aparicio (July 24, 1912 – August 19, 1969) was a Venezuelan pitcher in Major League Baseball who played for the Washington Senators and the Chicago White Sox in a span of eight seasons from 1939 to 1949.
-Listed at 6' 1" (1.85 mt), 182 lb.
-(82 kg), he batted and threw right handed.
+Alejandro Eloy Carrasquel Aparicio (July 24, 1912 – August 19, 1969) was a Venezuelan pitcher in Major League Baseball (MLB) who played for the Washington Senators and the Chicago White Sox over a span of eight seasons from 1939 to 1949.
+Nicknamed Patón ("Bigfoot") in Venezuela, he was listed at 6 ft 1 in, 182 lb, and batted and threw right handed.

-Carrasquel became the first Venezuelan-born to play in the majors when he joined the Senators in its 1939 season.
-He is also known as one of the handful of major leaguers who jumped their organized baseball teams to play in the outlaw Mexican League in 1946.
+Carrasquel became the first Venezuelan-born player to ever appear in the majors when he joined the Senators in its 1939 season.
+He is also known as one of the handful of major leaguers who jumped from their organized baseball teams to play in the Mexican League in 1946.